INTRO PARTS

 Old spelling

 Cover: EN: small.
 E: upper bar shortest, middle bar shorter.
 N: flat end at upper left and lower right.
 1 with serif, thick, short pointed overhang left and slight angular serif top-right.
 Inside: 0 with symmetrical fattening.
-1 is missing from booklet.
+1 with long curved serif, 7 mm overhang and slightly pointed serif top right.
 Spacing floor plates models 07 & 08: page missing.
 Placement no. 19: left, at -5.5 mm.
 Placement no. 24: left at -8 mm.
 Booklet: 163 x 169 mm.

 E